 5. Enrolment Practices

-- Students will be enrolled within 3 days of payment being made.
+- Learners will be enrolled within 3 days of payment being made.

-- All information given by students is confidential to the institution, its employees and tutors.
+- All information given by learners is confidential to the institution, its employees, and tutors.

-- If you cancel a course, within 14 days, we will re-credit your course fees, within 28 days of receiving your notice of cancellation.
-There is an administration fee of €60 (Ireland) / £50 (UK) which will not be refunded in the event of a cancellation.
-If you are paying by instalments 60 days notice must be given where you wish to cancel; instalment payments will be payable during this notice period.
+- If a learner cancels a course, within 14 days, we will re-credit course fees, within 28 days of receiving notice of cancellation.
+There is an administration fee of €60 (Ireland) / £50 (UK) which will not be refunded in the event of cancellation.
+If a learner is paying by instalments, 60 days’ notice must be given where they wish to cancel; instalment payments will be payable during this notice period.

 6. Learner Protection

-- CMIT has put in place appropriate arrangements for the protection of learners on QQI programmes which have a duration of three months or longer, should CMIT unexpectedly cease to provide such a QQI programme.
-To comply with this, CMIT has either:- (1) arrangements in place with at least two other QQI registered organisations so that learners may transfer to complete their programme, or (2) a Bank Guarantee is in place so that learners may be refunded.
-Full details are on our website
+- CMIT has put in place appropriate arrangements for the protection of learners on QQI programmes that have a duration of three months or longer, should CMIT unexpectedly cease to provide such a QQI programme.
+To comply with this, up to 31/12/20 CMIT had an insurance policy in place for all applicable learners and from 01/01/21, CMIT has arrangements in place with two other providers to continue to provide the programme of education and training.

-- Electronic files are provided (where possible) to facilitate computer “screen readers” to support visually impaired learners.
+- Electronic files are provided (where possible) to facilitate computer “screen readers” and other assistive technologies.
 Samples will be sent in advance to ensure compatibility.

 8. Recognition of Prior Learning

-- As some students already have degrees, diplomas or certificates in areas related to courses, it is possible to apply for exemption from modules of certain courses whose content has already been covered by existing qualifications.
+- As some students already have degrees, diplomas, or certificates, it may be possible to apply for an exemption from modules of certain courses.
 It is not possible to obtain exemptions based on work experience only.
 Contact the college for full details.

-- Assessments must be made by submitted within specified deadlines.
+- Assessments must be made by submitting within specified deadlines.
 Failure to do so may result in the award not being awarded to the student.